 The main advantage of mineral sunscreens?
 They’re easy on sensitive skin.
 “They are less likely to cause irritation and less likely to clog pores,” Dr. Shah says.
 “They are also better for those with heat-reactive skin (rosacea, for example) as they deflect heat and energy away from the skin.”
 In fact, zinc goes so far as to actually soothe inflamed skin — that’s why it’s a key ingredient in diaper rash creams.

 Also in the “pro” column: Physical sunscreens are natural, start working as soon as they’re applied, and carry virtually no risks.
-“Zinc and titanium are the only sunscreen actives labelled by the FDA as Category 1, meaning they are considered safe and effective,” Dr. Loretta says.
+“Zinc and titanium are the only sunscreen actives labeled by the FDA as Category 1, meaning they are considered safe and effective,” Dr. Loretta says.
 (Chemical sunscreen ingredients are considered to have “insufficient data” to determine a safety rating.)

 Another advantage is the longevity of physical sunscreens.
 "They're more stable and therefore usually have longer shelf lives," Dr. Hadley King, MD, a New York City dermatologist, says.
 "Expiration dates are stamped on sunscreen containers to specify the time limit for the product's stability and efficacy.
-For optimal sun protection as well as texture, stability and sterility, use the sunscreen prior to the expiration date."
+For optimal sun protection as well as texture, stability, and sterility, use the sunscreen prior to the expiration date."

 Alas, mineral sunscreens do have a couple of cons.
-“They don’t blend into skin as well, and often leave a white cast,” Dr. Loretta tells TZR — although modern brands have found solutions to the white-cast problem with natural tints like cacao powder and color-adapting pigments.
+“They don’t blend into [the] skin as well, and often leave a white cast,” Dr. Loretta tells TZR — although modern brands have found solutions to the white-cast problem with natural tints like cacao powder and color-adapting pigments.
 These ingredients aren’t always sweat-proof or water-proof, so they need to be reapplied consistently.

 While chemical sunscreens have some definite aesthetic benefits — “they tend to be thinner, so spread more easily, and they do not come off as easily in water or while sweating,” per Dr. Shah — many prominent chemical SPF actives have come under scrutiny lately.

 In early May 2019, the FDA released new research that proves four common chemical sunscreen ingredients absorb directly into the bloodstream (specifically, avobenzone, oxybenzone, octocrylene, and ecamsule).
 Within hours of application, the chemicals’ presence in the human circulatory system shot up to “concentrations above the FDA’s toxicology threshold,” as reported by Wired, and remained elevated for three days post-application.
 Further studies need to be conducted to determine what, if any, health threats this information implies.
-“Based on what we know today, the benefit of wearing sunscreen in protecting the skin against skin cancer and premature aging outweighs the potential risks,” Dr. Joshua Zeichner, MD of Zeichner Dermatology tells The Zoe Report.
+“Based on what we know today, the benefit of wearing sunscreen in protecting the skin against skin cancer and premature aging outweighs the potential risks,” Dr. Joshua Zeichner, MD of Zeichner Dermatology tells TZR.
 He suggests that those concerned about the recent FDA findings use mineral sunscreens.

 What’s more, oxybenzone “may damage coral reefs,” Dr. Loretta says, “and is already illegal to use in Key West and Hawaii as of January 2021.”
 The ingredient has also been shown to prompt allergic reactions and “may be an endocrine disruptor,” according to the dermatologist — so, in other words, it has the potential to mess with your natural hormone levels.
 The same can be said of octinoxate.
 Although Dr. Loretta notes this active “goes on smoothly, not pasty,” she also tells The Zoe Report the ingredient isn’t easily removed from water in waste treatment plants — meaning it can contribute to pollution levels.